askebos/enchantments/content/events/cfp_work_in_progress.md

 ---
 title: "CFP: Works-in-progress meetings"
 ongoing: "yes"
-date:
+date: 2999-01-01
 publishDate: 2022-09-05
 category: events
 kind: Call for papers
-summary: "Submit an abstract to participate in our virtual work-in-progress meetings in October 2022 - April 2023"
+summary: "Submit an abstract to participate in our virtual work-in-progress meetings in March & April 2024"
 link: ../events/cfp_work_in_progress
 ---